tomojitakasu/PocketSDR/doc/algo_desc.md

 Pocket SDR uses the same basic acquisition and tracking machinery for data-bearing and pilot signals, but navigation-time recovery differs.

-For data-bearing signals, prompt in-phase correlations are converted into hard symbols.
+For data-bearing signals, prompt in-phase correlations are converted into soft binary symbols.
+Each symbol keeps both the sign decision and a limited reliability value.
 The decoder looks for symbol boundaries, preambles, known subframe patterns, and CRC/parity success.
+FEC decoders can consume the soft values directly, while parity-only and CRC-check paths make local hard decisions when they need bits.
 Once a valid navigation frame is decoded, the channel can obtain week number, TOW, frame type, and raw message payload.
 These fields are used by `sdr_pvt_udnav()` to update ephemerides and by `sdr_pvt_udobs()` to generate absolute pseudorange.